Thousands flee fires in Greece, Turkey; some rescued by sea

 “Nothing is left,” Hatzispiros said.
 He urged his mother to leave, to spare her the sight of their destroyed home.

-In southern Greece, nearly 60 villages and settlements were evacuated Thursday and early Friday.
-In addition to Evia, fires were burning in multiple locations in the southern Peloponnese region where a blaze was stopped before reaching monuments at Olympia, birthplace of the ancient Olympic Games.
+In southern Greece, dozens of villages and settlements were evacuated, where a blaze was stopped before reaching monuments at Olympia, birthplace of the ancient Olympic Games.

-A summer palace outside Athens once used by the former Greek royal family was also spared.

-The fires have also disrupted COVID-19 vaccinations.
-The Health Ministry announced the suspension of vaccinations at centers in areas affected by the fires, saying appointments could be rescheduled when conditions allow.
+The fires also disrupted COVID-19 vaccinations.
+The Health Ministry announced the suspension of vaccinations at centers in fire-affected areas, saying appointments could be rescheduled when conditions allow.

 “Our priority is always the protection of human life, followed by the protection of property, the natural environment and critical infrastructure.
 Unfortunately, under these circumstances, achieving all these aims at the same time is simply impossible,” Prime Minister Kyriakos Mitsotakis said in a televised address Thursday night.